kazuf3/portfolio/content/posts/CTFLearn-Tone-Dialing.md

 $ printf '%x' 67 84 70 108 101 97 110 123 67 82 89 80 84 79 71 82 65 80 72 89 125 | xxd -r -p
 CTFlean{CRYPTOGRAPHY}%
 ```

+## Takeaways

+It is interesting how the problem author embedded information into an audio
+file.
+It requires me to not only finding the tool to decode but also look at
+(listen to) the original input.
+I heard a lot that it is important to have
+"attention to detail" in cybersecurity domain.
+This is the good example.
+This
+problem has also helped me to write xxd one-liners.